 Our utilization review determinations comply with state and federal guidelines.
-For additional information about our utilization review, please reference the policy UM102 Utilizations Review Determinations on the COA website.
+For additional information about our utilization review, please reference the policy UM102 Utilization Review Determinations on our website.

-- 1. Authorized The requested service meets all utilization review criteria including, but not limited to, member eligibility, medical necessity, and if the service is a covered benefit.
-Authorization is not a guarantee of payment. - 2.
-Pended A determination cannot be made with current information.
-The case is pending receipt of additional information and/or documentation requested in the form of an extension letter.
+1. Authorized: The requested service meets all utilization review criteria including, but not limited to, member eligibility, medical necessity, and if the service is a covered benefit.
+Authorization is not a guarantee of payment.

-- 3. Adverse Benefit Determination ("Denied") for detailed information about adverse benefit determinations, please reference the policy UM102 Utilization Review Determinations on the COA website - 4.
-Administrative Denial A provider's failure to follow contractual requirements and/or established procedures regarding authorization requirements (i.e., out of timely notification, failure to submit necessary information, etc.) may result in an administrative denial.
+- 2. Adverse Benefit Determination ("Denied"): Please reference the policy UM102 Utilization Review Determinations on on our website. - 3.
+Administrative Denial: A provider's failure to follow contractual requirements and/or established procedures regarding authorization requirements (i.e., out of timely notification, failure to submit necessary information, etc.) may result in an administrative denial.